Difference Between Qualified vs Ordinary Dividends

 Both Qualified vs Ordinary Dividends are popular choices in the market;

-let us discuss some of the major Difference Between Qualified vs Ordinary Dividends
+let us discuss some of the major differences between Qualified vs Ordinary Dividends

 The difference between qualified vs ordinary dividends is quite substantial when the time comes to pay taxes.
-As the name itself implies, ordinary dividends are taxed as ordinary income, while qualified dividends are taxed at a lower rate.
+The Internal Revenue Service (IRS) taxes ordinary dividends as ordinary income, while it applies a lower tax rate to qualified dividends.

 Ordinary Income Tax Rate | Qualified Dividend Tax Rate |